gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bots were here to steal people, just like they had stolen her father!

-"Not today, creature," Shaper Leaf said.
+"Not today, clunker," Shaper Leaf said.
 He planted his feet firmly on the cobblestones, rolled his head to work out one last kink, and then swept his arms in a broad circle.